The Arguments For And Against Removing Catalytic Converter

 More air in the engine means it can burn more fuel efficiently, leading to projecting more power toward the operation of the vehicle.

 Taking The Converter Off Or Straight Piping

-How powerful the car is going to be depends on how much restrictive the removed converter was.
-It will also depend if you go for an aftermarket race catalytic converter that offers a high flow of gases.
+How powerful the car is going to be depends on how restrictive the removed converter was.
+It will also depend if you go for an aftermarket race catalytic converter that offers a high flow of gasses.